 When running under setuptools, you can configure nose settings via the environment variables detailed in the nosetests script usage message, or the setup.cfg or ~/.noserc or ~/.nose.cfg config files.

-Please note that when run under the setuptools test command, some plugins will not be available, including the builtin coverage, profiler, and missed test plugins.
+Please note that when run under the setuptools test command, some plugins will not be available, including the builtin coverage, and profiler plugins.

-nose also includes its own setuptools command, nosetests, that provides support for all plugins and command line options, as well as configuration using the setup.cfg file.
+nose also includes its own setuptools command, nosetests, that provides support for all plugins and command line options.
 See nose.commands for more information about the nosetests command.

 nose allows tests to be grouped into test packages.
 This allows package-level setup; for instance, if you need to create a test database or other data fixture for your tests, you may create it in package setup and remove it in package teardown once per test run, rather than having to create and tear it down once per test module or test case.